mangopixel/laravel-adjuster/readme.md

 After installing and adding the service provider, you should migrate the `adjustments` table.
 If you have published the vendor files as described in the installation guide above you should have the new migration file in the migrations folder.
 In that case you can just run `php artisan migrate`.

-### Changing the migration file

-If for some reason the default table name adjustments or any of the default column names don't fit your needs, feel free to change them to whatever suits your needs.
-Just make sure to update the `adjustments_table`, `adjustable_column` and `changes_column` in the configuration file accordingly.

-The migration uses a json field by default.
-This is only supported in MySql 5.7+, you should however be able to change the field to a text field instead without any repercussions.

-### Adding the trait
+### Adding the trait and contract

-You need to use the `HasAdjustments` trait for every model you want to be able to adjust.
-There is also an optional interface `Adjustable` which the trait fulfills.
+You need to use the `Mangopixel\Adjuster\CanBeAdjusted` trait for every model you want to be able to adjust together with the `Mangopixel\Adjuster\Adjustable` interface which the trait fulfills.
 An example model:

 ```php
 <?php